3.2 Collaboration

 figure 33: meaningful education

-In the upper right quadrant, a student determines part of the educational process (self-determined).
-By working together, learners strengthen and broaden their own expertise.
-Education is meaningful when students determine what they learn and when they discover the subject together (together).
+In the upper right quadrant – ‘Self determined’ + ‘Together’ – a student determines part of the educational process.
+By working together, students strengthen and broaden their own expertise.
+Education is meaningful when students determine what they learn and when they discover the subject together (Together).
+This quadrant contributes to the educational goals of Subjectivation and Socialization

-The upper left quadrant is excellent for dealing with new topics and teaching students together.
-You also have the opportunity to influence group composition in short exercises.
+The upper left quadrant – ‘Otherwise-determined’ + ‘Together’ – is excellent when teaching the entire class about new topics.
+You then have the opportunity to influence group composition in short exercises.
 This allows everyone to get to know each other which in turn offers opportunities when choosing to work together in independent work.

 In all cases it is important that everyone sticks to the framework.
-If not, you steer or adjust your course.
-With this you solve a disruption efficiently.
+If not, you reinforce positive behaviour.

 4 Maslow

-Maslow’s pyramid assumes that self-actualization is the highest step of development.
-VOH advocates beginning (aspects of) self-actualization immediately, especially during independent work:
+Maslow’s pyramid assumes that self-realization is the highest step in development.
+FFT advocates starting immediately with (aspects of) self-realization, especially during independent work:

 5 Changing roles

 When you teach, it seems obvious that you are in charge.
 However, leading a group is an art that your students can also master.
-A good time for this is after you have explained something to the whole class.
-Then give a short assignment along with the instruction to switch roles.
-For more complex assignments, ask your students to define different responsibilities (roles) within their team.
-Switching leadership makes students more flexible.
-They can now take the lead and also cooperate when another student is in charge.
-In this process, you are the coach.
+A good time to do this is after you have explained something to the entire class.
+Then give a short assignment with the instruction to switch roles (take charge – follow).
+During independent work, students are free to work together or not.
+For more complex assignments, they divide the different responsibilities (roles) within their team.
+You are the coach in this process.

 Image 46: ME